jgrant29/DH110-JustinGrant/heuristics.md

 **Evaluation**

-HR.my has limited instruction for use of their system.
-The system is not visible or easily retrievable whenever appropriate.
-From what I have observed, the user is required to remember every piece of information on the website.
-It’s very much a self-guided operation, which is probably a reason why the website is free (or donation friendly to remove advertisements).

-Overall, I would give this section of heuristics a score of one because it is self-guided and hard to navigate and manage without proper training or guidance.

 #### 7. Flexibility and efficiency of use
 * Accelerators -- unseen by the novice user -- may often speed up the interaction for the expert user so that the system can cater to both inexperienced and experienced users.